rick-de-water/nonany/README.md

 The upside of this technique is that it works on stable rust.
 The downside is that it requires an, albeit cheap, XOR operation to load and store the value.
 Additionally, unlike the `NonZero` types, transmuting `NonAny` types to their underlying integer types results in a value that was XORed with the niche, instead of the value itself.

 ## MSRV
 The MSRV is fixed at currently 1.56.0, and the intention is to keep it there at least until version 1.0 is released.
-A bump in the MSRV

 ## Similar libraries
  - [nonmax](https://github.com/LPGhatguy/nonmax) - Uses the same XOR technique to create types with an `<int>::MAX` niche.
 The equivalent in nonany would be to either use a niche of `<int>::MAX`, or the `NonMax*` type aliases.